The Temple in Christianity and Islam, Part One: Jesus and the Roman Empire

 O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate; for I say to you, you shall see Me no more till you say, “Blessed is He who comes in the name of the Lord!”
 (Matt.
 23:37).

 Jesus also seems to speak of the suffering that will be experienced by the Jewish people during the siege of Jerusalem in AD 70.
 He says that when one sees “the ‘abomination of desolation’ spoken of by Daniel the prophet, standing in the holy place,” those in Judaea should take flight and escape to the mountains (Matt.
 24:15-6).
 Of course, the specific “abomination of desolation” spoken of by Daniel occurred in the second century BC when the Seleucid king Antiochus IV Epiphanes built an altar to Zeus Olympus in the Temple.
-But Jesus is invoking the scripture here to prophesy a different “abomination of desolation.”
-Matthew even editorializes Jesus’s prophecy with, “whoever reads, let him understand” (24:15).
+But Jesus was invoking the scripture here to prophesy a different “abomination of desolation.”
+Matthew even editorialized Jesus’s prophecy with, “whoever reads, let him understand” (24:15).
 The evangelist likely did so in order to emphasize to the Christian community that Christ’s words had already come to pass when the future-emperor Titus had entered into the Second Temple’s Holy of Holies before its destruction.

 Following the destruction of the Second Temple, things would only get worse for Jerusalem.
 In response to the Bar Kokhba revolt of 132, the Roman emperor Hadrian not only further razed the city but prohibited Jews from residing in it.
 In fact, this prohibition became a staple of Roman law and, with the exception of the Sasanian occupation from 614-628, would remain in effect until Jerusalem’s conquest by the Prophet’s companion ʿUmar ibn al-Khattab in c.
 638 (see Part 2).
 Moreoverr in 134, Hadrian erased Jerusalem from the map altogether when he refounded it as the pagan city of Aelia Capitolina.
 To help symbolize the eradication of monotheism, both Jewish and Christian, from the city, the emperor built a temple dedicated to Aphrodite on the site of Jesus’s tomb and likely one to Zeus on the Temple Mount.

 But even with the Jewish Temple in ruins and Jerusalem itself replaced by a pagan city, a number of the early church fathers still predicted that the Antichrist would rule from the Temple during the end times.
-This view had been inspired in part by St. Paul’s prophecy regarding the lawless man who will set himself up in the Temple and claim to be God (2 Thess.
+This view had been inspired in part by St. Paul’s prophecy regarding the lawless man who would set himself up in the Temple and claim to be God (2 Thess.
 2:3-4).
 It is also important to bear in mind that the term “antichrist” comes from the Greek αντίχριστος (antichristos), meaning “in place of Christ.”
 Thus, St. Hippolytus portrays the Antichrist as fulfilling a sort of “worldly” interpretation of Jewish messiahship.
 For instance, he says that while Jesus has gathered believers, both Jew and gentile, from around the world to his body, the Antichrist will gather specifically the Jews to Jerusalem.
 Hippolytus also writes, “The Saviour raised up and showed His holy flesh like a temple, John 2:19 and [the Antichrist] will raise a temple of stone in Jerusalem.”
 Moreover, St. Irenaeus teaches that the Antichrist will reign for three and a half years from the Temple before being overthrown at the second coming of Jesus.
 For both these saints, a rebuilt Temple would have terrifying eschatological implications.

 While Aelia Capitolina stood for nearly two centuries in Jerusalem’s stead, the biblical city would not be forgotten.
 In 324, the first Christian emperor of Rome, St. Constantine the Great, would resurrect Jerusalem, but this time as a decidedly Christian city.
 The emperor not only destroyed the pagan temples and symbols put there by his predecessors, but with the help of his pious Greek mother, St. Helen, he constructed churches and Christian shrines throughout Jerusalem.
 Yet, no church or shrine would be constructed on the Temple Mount.
 Instead, Constantine attempted to demonstrate Christianity’s supersession of Judaism by turning the former site of the Temple into a garbage dump.